 - d.
 List special characteristics of the discipline such as: (Be brief and specific.
-Use your Program Review to complete this section.) - Mandated class size limits due to state, contract, and accreditation standards. - Facilities - Number of courses out of the total number of courses in the discipline that meet General Education Requirements - Number of courses out of the total number of courses offered that are required as part of an AA/AS degree, certificate or transfer - Discipline provides basic skills courses - Discipline provides mandated and specialized services to students - Other
+Use your Program Review to complete this section.) - Mandated class size limits due to state, contract, and accreditation standards. - Facilities - Number of courses out of the total number of courses in the discipline that meet General Education Requirements - Number of courses out of the total number of courses offered that are required as part of an associates degree, certificate or transfer - Discipline provides basic skills courses - Discipline provides mandated and specialized services to students - If position is categorically funded please add source and duration of funding - Other